cscorley/dissertation/chapters/5_discussion/9_threats.md

 substantially.

 Another threat to internal validity pertains to the value of parameters such as
 $K$ that we selected for all models trained.
-We decided that the activity- and location-based approaches should have the same parameters to help facilitate evaluation and comparison.
-We argue that our study is not about selecting the best parameters, but to show that our activity-based approach is reasonable.
+We decided that the snapshot- and changeset-based approaches should have the same parameters to help facilitate evaluation and comparison.
+We argue that our study is not about selecting the best parameters, but to show that our snapshot-based approach is reasonable.

 Further, since LDA implementations such as Gensim rely heavily on randomly initialized matrices, we have determined a certain threat with respect to this